yfyang86/FNMLE/README.md

                 rho * sig1 * sig2,  sig2^2), nrow = 2)
 dat <- abs(mvrnorm(n, mean, sigma2))
 ```
-## The MLE of multidimensional FN distribution
+## The MLE of multivariate FN distribution
-Applying the function "FN_MLE" in our R package "FNMLE", the MLE of multidimensional FN is derived.
+Applying the function "FN_MLE" in our R package "FNMLE", the MLE of multivariate FN is derived.
 ```r
 ## MLE
 result <- FN_MLE(dat)